esi/esi-docs/docs/services/esi/index.md

 This could be one or more of the following

+- An Email Address (Strongly Preferred)
+- An App Name (Strongly Preferred)
+- A URL to Source Code
+- A Discord UID
 - An EVE Character
-- An Email Address
-- A Discord UID
-- An App Name

 ### Best Practice